Skip to main content

 The AI Playground includes a side-by-side comparison view, making it easy to test different models — or even the same model across multiple versions and instances — to identify the best fit for your needs.
 You can directly compare factors such as speed, accuracy, and overall performance.

-Click the Compare Models button in the upper-right corner of the Playground to launch the side-by-side comparison.
+Click the Compare button in the upper-right corner of the Playground to launch the side-by-side comparison.

 Next, choose a model for the left panel and another for the right.
 When you’re done, close the comparison by clicking the X button in the upper-right corner of the right panel.